Community Food Systems Tools & Educational Resources

 • North Central Region County Food Systems Profiles Portal – The Food Systems Profile provides an overview of existing data across a broad scope of food systems activities, documents how key indicators are changing over time, and serves as a baseline for community leaders and educators to identify opportunities for growth or expansion in regional food systems.

 • Wisconsin Food Security Project The Wisconsin Food Security Project provides localized information about the food security infrastructure in Wisconsin.
 The project promotes food security by helping planners and policymakers identify strengths and gaps in their communities, and by helping service providers and individuals and families to locate food-related resources.

 • Public Blog Site Includes educational resources on Food Access and Availability, Food Waste Mgmt, WI Farm to School, Community and School Gardening, registration for events, newsletters, Just in Time Webinar Series and resources that need to be accessible to the public or to colleagues who cannot access Sharepoint.

 Tools to assist in doing community food systems work

-• Just in Time Webinar Series -The purpose of the Just in Time Webinar Series is to support colleagues in offering timely education for a specific audience on a particular food systems topic.
+- CFS Spotlight Series -The purpose of the Just in Time Webinar Series is to support colleagues in offering timely education for a specific audience on a particular food systems topic.
 These are content driven webinars presented in a classroom style webinar format (presentation followed by discussion).
 Any Extension colleague is welcome to submit a proposal in an emerging area of programming interest and skills competency in community food systems.

-• Sharepoint Workspace-Team agendas, minutes, photos, discussions, roster
+- Sharepoint Workspace and Google Drive -Team agendas, minutes, photos, discussions, roster

-• Interdisciplinary Teams Expectations Document– check out Program Leadership’s expectations for the Community Food Systems Team
+- Interdisciplinary Teams Expectations Document– check out Program Leadership’s expectations for the CFS Team